Sacramento Regional Transit Real Estate

 The Real Estate Department administers a district-wide program for right-of-way acquisition, asset management, Transit Oriented Development (TOD) and joint development related projects in support of SacRT's mission, vision and values by: Acquiring sites for transit facilities and support activities, responsibly managing SacRT's property, disposing of property no longer needed for operational purposes, and providing community value and improving the passenger experience through station activation, joint development and TOD activities.

-If you would like to perform work on or through our parcels, or in the rail right of way, or need an easement or license agreement: please email your request to permits@sacrt.com.
+If you would like to perform work on or through SacRT parcels, or in SacRT’s rail right of way, or need an easement or license agreement with SacRT: please email an application to permits@sacrt.com

 Click for PDF's of the following documents: